MicrosoftDocs/win32/desktop-src/SecCrypto/creating-and-receiving-enveloped-data-messages.md

 ---
-Description: An enveloped message is a message that is encrypted for a recipient or set of recipients. ms.assetid: caf86ec8-48b6-4017-95ad-7a21fcaed4cf
+description: An enveloped message is a message that is encrypted for a recipient or set of recipients. ms.assetid: caf86ec8-48b6-4017-95ad-7a21fcaed4cf
 title: Creating and Receiving Enveloped Data Messages ms.topic: article